 - The Rainbow Tunnel alone has 1.5 miles of lights.

-- In 2022, visitors at the Cincinnati Zoo Festival of Lights roasted over 5,000 s’mores and ate over 7,000 funnel cakes.
+- Last year, visitors at the Cincinnati Zoo Festival of Lights roasted over 5,000 s’mores and ate over 7,000 funnel cakes.

 - Guests drank nearly 10,000 purple Hot Hippos and over 69,000 hot chocolates at last year’s event.